1970s Fashion: A Retro Revival That Shaped Modern Style

 • How they’re worn today: Flared jeans have made a comeback in modern fashion, albeit with a more streamlined fit.

-See also 1950s Fashion: A Timeless Era of Elegance and Rebellion
+See also 1930s Fashion: A Stylish Journey Through the Decade of Elegance

 2. Platform Shoes